microsoft/pxt-adafruit/docs/javascript.md

-# TypeScript
+# JavaScript

-You can write micro:bit programs in a subset of [TypeScript](https://www.typescriptlang.org).
+You can write micro:bit programs in a subset of [TypeScript](https://www.typescriptlang.org), a superset of JavaScript.
-TypeScript itself is a superset of JavaScript, and many micro:bit programs, especially at the beginner's level, are also just plain JavaScript.
+Many micro:bit programs, especially at the beginner's level, are just plain JavaScript.
+TypeScript introduces class-based object-oriented programming, such as:

 ```js
 class Greeter {